Disney to buy YouTube network Maker Studios for $500 million

 The company, whose backers include Time Warner Investments, Upfront Ventures and Greycroft Partners, is partners with PewDiePie, the online persona of 24 year-old video gamer Felix Kjellberg.
 Kjellberg has more than 25 million subscribers and is YouTube's single most-subscribed star.

-"Short-form online video is growing at an astonishing pace and with Maker Studios, Disney will now be at the centre of this dynamic industry," Disney CEO Bob Iger said in a statement.
+"Short-form online video is growing at an astonishing pace and with Maker Studios, Disney will now be at the center of this dynamic industry," Disney CEO Bob Iger said in a statement.

 The deal is expected to close in Disney's third fiscal quarter.